-While I can’t project images of these events in my mind, I know they are there because I can feel the details of them.
+While I can’t project images of past events in my mind, I know they are there because I can feel the details of them.
 I have a strong memory and can remember in minute detail every experience I ever had, including the birth of my children.
 The only difference is, I don’t see them.

-I can recall data and facts, formulate and construct ideas using that information, and relive moments as though they were fresh in my mind in the present.
+I can recall data and facts, generate ideas using that information, and reconstruct moments in my life.
 More importantly, I can create the same sense of detail in the present moment as it relates to building on dreams for my future.

-All this time, I was waiting for that “visual” confirmation, and I now realize it was my waiting that held me back.
+All this time spent waiting for that “visual” confirmation, and I now realize it was my waiting that held me back.

-I know now that I don’t need to see images or hear sounds from my distant memories because I will always be able to reconstruct them, and more importantly, I will always feel their essence.
+I know now that I don’t need to see images to reconstruct my memories, and more importantly, feel their essence.
 I don’t need this “superpower” to know that I am the creator of my own destiny!

-It is our emotion that connects us to the natural world, and it is our emotional connectivity that will guide us into our future.
+I’ve learned that it is the emotion that connects us to our memories of the past, and it is our emotional connectivity that will guide us into our future.

 “From where we are to whence we go, it is only our emotion that we bring home.“